blazium-engine/blazium-docs/tutorials/2d/particle_systems_2d.rst

 The ``X`` and ``Y`` properties control the position of the upper-left corner of the rectangle, relative to the particle emitter.

-You can have Godot generate a Visibility Rect automatically using the toolbar above the 2d view.
+You can have Blazium generate a Visibility Rect automatically using the toolbar above the 2d view.
 To do so, select the GPUParticles2D node and Click ``Particles > Generate Visibility Rect``.
-Godot will simulate the Particles2D node emitting particles for a few seconds and set the rectangle to fit the surface the particles take.
+Blazium will simulate the Particles2D node emitting particles for a few seconds and set the rectangle to fit the surface the particles take.

 You can control the emit duration with the ``Generation Time (sec)`` option.
 The maximum value is 25 seconds.
 If you need more time for your particles to move around, you can temporarily change the ``preprocess`` duration on the Particles2D node.